 Calls may be subject to either a single-stage submission procedure or a two-stage submission procedure.
-The evaluation procedure could be organised in one (standard) or several steps.
+The evaluation procedure may be organised in one (standard) or several steps.

-In the first stage of two-stage submission, applicants will be requested to submit only an outline application (which will be evaluated against only [two] award criteria: 'Excellence' [and 'Impact']).
+In the first stage of a two-stage submission, applicants will be requested to submit only an outline application (which will be evaluated against only two award criteria: 'Excellence' and 'Impact').
 Successful applicants will be invited to submit a full application for the second stage (which will be evaluated against the full set of award criteria).

-Proposals will be checked for formal requirements (admissibility and eligibility) and then evaluated (for each topic separately) by an evaluation committee composed of independent external experts for operational capacity and award criteria (see sections C and D) and then listed in a ranked list according to their quality score.
+Proposals will be checked for formal requirements (admissibility and eligibility) and then evaluated (for each topic separately) by an evaluation committee composed of independent external experts for operational capacity and award criteria (see Annexes C and D above) and then ranked according to their quality score.